 Waste Minimisation, Recovery and Reprocessing:

-A full list of eligibility criteria is available here [239kb].
 The final grant will be subject to specific Terms and Conditions set out in an individual grant award letter.

 If you're unsure whether or not your business would be eligible, you can get in touch with us by emailing Business Growth.